Capture-Recapture Basics: The Lincoln-Petersen Estimator

 \[\frac{n_1}{N} = \frac{m_2}{n_2}\]

-The left side is: out of the whole population \(N\), the fraction that are tagged is \(\frac{n_1}{N}\).
+Read the left side as: out of every fish in the lake (\(N\)), the tagged fraction is \(\frac{n_1}{N}\).

-The right side is: out of the fish we caught on day two, the fraction that were tagged is \(\frac{m_2}{n_2}\).
+Read the right side as: out of the fish you actually caught on day two, the tagged fraction is \(\frac{m_2}{n_2}\).

 \[N = \frac{n_1 \times n_2}{m_2}\]